 Harming your credit score: Credit card cash advances could negatively affect your credit score by increasing your credit utilization ratio (the percentage of available credit that you use).
 This can lower your creditworthiness and make it harder for you to get better terms on other loans or cards in the future.

 If you have a steady income and a bank account, you may be able to get a short-term loan from a payday lender that allows you to borrow money until your next paycheck.
-This can be an easy and quick way to get emergency money in an emergency, but it also comes with some serious risks, such as:
+This can be an easy and quick way to get money, and are often marketed as emergency cash loans or emergency loans with bad credit.
+But before you borrow beware of the risks.

 Extremely high interest rate: Payday advances can have an annual percentage rate (APR) of up to 400%, which means that you will pay a lot more than what you borrowed in interest and fees.
 For example, if you borrow $500 for two weeks at an APR of 400%, you will end up paying $575 in total.